- About Us

 While ISS does not endorse any particular health insurance plan, we are aware of the following providers that have F-1 OPT health insurance options.
 These companies are members of our professional organization, NAFSA: Association of International Educators.

-H-1B is visa status that allows students to work fulltime.
-If a student’s employer files for an H-1B and is approved, the student will change their status from F-1 to H-1B on October 1.
-F-1 students whose OPT expires before October 1st (of any year) and who have an H-1B application pending with USCIS may be eligible for a Cap-Gap Extension.
+H-1B is a visa status that allows students to work full-time.
+If a student’s employer files for an H-1B and it is approved, the student will change their status from F-1 to H-1B on October 1.
+F-1 students whose OPT expires before October 1 (of any year) and who have an H-1B application pending with USCIS may be eligible for a Cap-Gap Extension.
 If the H-1B petition is pending and OPT expires prior to June 1, students should contact ISS to request a temporary extension.
 ISS will require a copy of the pending H-1B receipt notice or proof of timely filing.
 If documentation is accurate, ISS can extend OPT until June 1.
-If the H-1B petition has been approved and the OPT expires prior to Oct 1, students should contact ISS to request a new I-20 with a Cap-Gap Extension.
+If the H-1B petition has been approved and the OPT expires prior to October 1, students should contact ISS to request a new I-20 with a Cap-Gap Extension.
 ISS will require a copy of the H-1B approval notice.
 Cap-Gap Extensions that are not automatically added by USCIS can be manually added by an ISS Advisor.

 For more general information about H-1B or Cap-Gap Extensions, students should contact International Student Services.
 For more extensive information, students should contact their employer’s immigration attorney.